-To turn off the mains, look for the stopcock under the sink.
-Turn it clockwise, as if you were turning any other kind of tap off.
+To turn off the mains, look for the stopcock or stop tap under the sink.
+It looks like a brass tap and is connected at both sides.
+Turn it clockwise, as if you were turning off any other kind of tap.
 This will stop the flow of water to all outlets in the home.
 If you have a leak, this may not stop it immediately, but it will prevent it from running indefinitely.

 How to turn off the mains